Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/settings/layers.rst

 Each render layer has its own set of features which can be enabled/disabled for the whole layer.
 This could be used to save render time and gives control over the passes:

-Zmask
+Z-mask
-   Actives masking with the selected Mask Layers.
+   Activates masking with the selected Mask Layers.
 Only render what is in *front* of the solid Z values.

    Negate
       Only render what is *behind* the solid Z values.